 In this post, I will share with you some of my Portugal travel tips and of course a few shots.
 The upcoming posts will include more detailed information on what to see and do in Porto and Lisbon, the two cities Ofelia and I visited during our short stay in beautiful Portugal.
 We only stayed for three days, which were enough to enjoy the sun, Portuguese hospitality and get an insight into the spirit of Portugal, which definitely belongs to a country that I would love to explore again.
 We also got to spend some time trying new things, such as Kite Surfing (check out Kite Control Portugal for something similar)!
 It was so much fun to try something new while being on holiday, and it’s definitely something I’d do again.

-Rarely I Europe I met such friendly people as in Portugal.
+Rarely in Europe I met such friendly people as in Portugal.
 The service was always very friendly, people are cheerful and communicative, which I appreciate a lot.
 Maybe it is smart to mention that the prices of food (both when it comes to dining experiences, bakeries or grocery shopping), train or entrance tickets are quite affordable (much lower than in Vienna if we compare the two), which make Portugal in my opinion a great travel destination also for people traveling on a budget.
 Even if a traveler wants to move around the cities in a rented car, websites like StressFreeCarRental.com make it easy to compare options and choose an affordable one.
 Pick-up can happen from the airport or from any place in Portugal, which is great isn’t it?

 Where to stay in Porto